MdotAmaan/BSCustomTrailsGuide/README.md

 - First you will need to find a trail texture.
 This dictates the "design" of your trail.
 They can be created using almost any photo editing software (Photoshop, paint, GIMP, etc).

-- The image should have an aspect ratio of 1:1.
-It is preferrable to use a file format that supports transparancy, but other formats will work too as long as it can be handled by Unity.
+- It is preferrable to use a file format that supports transparancy, but other formats will work too as long as it can be handled by Unity.

 - Here is an example of the trail that's used in dotSpiral V1